Unholy Ghosts by Stacia Kane

 1. THIS IS NOT WHAT I WAS EXPECTING.

 I didn't read the reviews on this until I finished, and truthfully it's really a difficult book to review.
 It's not what you think it's going to be.
 It's not what you want it to be.
 It's not familiar.
 It's not unfamiliar.
 So what is it then?
 It's fucking tragic.
 This world is a place with no meaning.
 Filled with a bunch of people with no hope.
 The class devision is extremely prevalent, specifically noted in the dialect of the lower class.
 It's a bit startling at first, but truthfully it's something you adjust to and eventually see the fineness the author applied to it.
 It speaks of an uneducated and hardened group of people who have long been forgotten by a system that no longer seems to exist.
 There is no god, no light, no better place, no peace.
-You simply die, and your ghost is ushered to the underground where once a year you might be let out, for all of eternity?
+You simply die, and your ghost is ushered to the underground where once a year you might be let out, for all of eternity, consumed by a murderous rage, you aren't even yourself.
 Let that sink in for a moment, shall we?
-You get this brief time of life where the quality of your life is nothing more than a roll of the dice.
+You get this brief time of being alive where the quality of your life is nothing more than a roll of the dice.
 You are born with magic?
 Great.
 You are born with wealthy parents?
 Good.
 You are born poor?
 Well, shit.
 You can't change anything, you just have to manage to make it through, then for what exactly?
-AN ETERNITY OF NOTHING IN THE CITY.
+AN ETERNITY OF NOTHING BUT RAGE IN THE CITY UNDERGROUND!

 2. WHO ARE THESE CHARACTERS?
 IS THAT A LOVE TRIANGLE?
-DON'T EVEN CARE.
+I DON'T EVEN CARE.

 You see, anything to do with ghosts typically freaks me the feck out and so that means I'm in equal measure terrified and fascinated.
 Eventually my TBR list lacked the ability to hold my attention and I went out seeking something I couldn't articulate.
 Thankfully I've met some book soul sisters here on GR and was reminded yet again by Jenny of this series.
 Something sparked and I put all my other reads on hold to start this.